NHL 21: Reception

 According to review aggregator website Metacritic, the PlayStation 4 version of NHL 21 received "mixed or average reviews" from critics, while the Xbox One version received "generally favorable reviews".
+NHL 21, as of July 2023, has a 72 on Metacritic.

 IGN gave the game a 6.0/10, and wrote: "NHL 21 is at its best when I'm playing the wacky modes in World of Chel or the new HUT Rush where I can just go end-to-end while trying to pull off skill moves.
 The new Be A Pro additions are also significant and help to get that single-player experience more in line with other modern sports games.
 However, it's aggravating that during this whole console generation EA never managed to move past legacy issues like ping-pong passing, a lack of creativity in the offensive zone, and a narrow set of player ratings that make the gameplay feel stagnant."
 Game Informer gave it 7.5/10, saying the game looks and performs well but doesn't add anything new to the series, summarizing: "For now, NHL 21 gets the job done, especially if you want to play a fancier, flashier game."